Achronus/fastapi-quickstart/README.md

 ### Customisation and Configuration

-By default, you can add whatever files you want to the tool as long as they are stored in the `setup_assets` folder.
-Feel free to explore the default one that comes pre-configured with the tool.
+All files added to the project are stored in `setup_assets`.
+If you want add files, feel free but it is recommended not to mess with the file structure.
 Here a few things to note:
 - All the files are added to the `project` root directory
-- Static files **MUST** be stored in a `setup_assets/static` folder
+- Static files **MUST** be stored in a `setup_assets/frontend/static` folder
-- The static folder name is changed dynamically based on the `config.py` `STATIC_FILES_DIR` variable
+- The static folder name is changed dynamically during project creation from `frontend/static` -> `frontend/public`

-There are a few other configurable options in `config.py`, such as `PIP_PACKAGES` and additional `.env` parameters that you can setup too.
+For configuration customisation go to `config.py` in the root directory.
+Here you have three options:
+- Changing the database URL -> `DATABASE_URL`, defaults to a SQLite local database.
+- Adding additional PIP packages to the project -> `ADDITIONAL_PIP_PACKAGES`
+- Adding additional `.env` file variables -> `ENV_FILE_ADDITIONAL_PARAMS`

+Note: the last two options are treated as python `list` objects that accept `strings` only.

 ### Creation